 The Nature of Work

 A lot has been written about the nature of work, with particular focus in the past few decades on new product ideation and development in the information technology arena.
 This kind of work, sometimes referred to as knowledge work, is generally divided into four or five categories, ranging from simple through complex to chaotic, with advice offered as to how each different type of work should be managed.
 The Stacey matrix and the Cynefin framework are two approaches that may be familiar.
 While such models attempt to provide clarity they may equally have the opposite effect.
 Furthermore, even if well-understood, they are far from definitive, and should be approached with caution.
 After all, whether a system is simple, complicated or complex often depends on your viewpoint, on where you are standing.
 Sometimes we forget that nuance.

-The thus imperfectly-named Navigating Complexity workshop will open with the proposition that knowledge work—indeed any kind of creative work—dwells in the organic realm.
+Managing Complex Work will open with the proposition that knowledge work—indeed any kind of creative work—dwells in the organic realm.
 It is in understanding the nature of organic systems that we can better approach the kinds of technological and organisational problems we face in today's workplace, and learn methods of management and guidance that truly supports such work.

 This workshop does not attempt to provide another model, framework or diagram.
 If such an outcome occurs it will be through the work of the participants, and not imposed.
 A more important and useful outcome will be a different way of thinking about systems.
 Stepping back from all the jargon and imposed solutions will allow the participants to more gracefully explore the space, from their own shared experience and perspective, departing, I hope, a little lighter, a little more hopeful than when they entered.